Mvcampbell3/MySQL-Node.js/README.md

 ## What this app will imitate:
     This application will imitate the information transactions that are modern online shopping.
-    You will be able to access the customer, magagerial, and supervisor levels of these transactions.
+    You will be able to access the customer, managerial, and supervisor levels of these transactions.

 ## How to begin: